jsenv/jsenv-template-pwa/readme.md

 **Web browser**: Google chrome, Firefox, or Safari recent versions are supported.

-If your setup is done, you can run the following commands to install the repository on your machine.
+If setup is done, run the following commands to install the repository on your machine.

 ```console
 git clone git@github.com:jsenv/jsenv-template-pwa.git